stonerlab/stonerplots/README.md

  * poster - makes everything bigger for printing on a poster
  * notebook - makes things a little bigger for a Jupyter notebook - from the original scienceplots package
  * presentation - a style suitable for the main graph on a powerpoint slide
- * presentation_sm - a style for making 1/2 width graphs.

 Journal Styles
 --------------